 .
 And if there is a feature you would like to see added to the platform please let us know.

 If you represent a U.S. museum, you might be required

 to provide audio tours or an alternative in order to comply with the Americans with Disabilities Act (ADA)

 .
 Search for "audio description tours" on that page.
 (This is not legal advice.)

 1The software and service for making content available are free.
-Other expenses might be incurred such as a visitor's pass for testing your content, offering free passes to disabled persons, and third party expenses such as for network and voice-talent.
+Other expenses might be incurred such as a visitor's pass for testing your content, and third party expenses such as for network and voice-talent.